-Entering its seventh year, #GivingTuesday is a global day of giving that sets itself apart from Black Friday, Small Business Saturday or Cyber Monday, which are all dedicated to shopping. #GivingTuesday was created by Henry Timms of the 92nd Street Y (watch an interview with him on the PBS Newshour here) and the United Nations Foundation as an international movement in response to consumerism and commercialism; it falls on the Tuesday after Thanksgiving in the United States.
+Entering its eighth year, #GivingTuesday is a global day of giving that sets itself apart from Black Friday, Small Business Saturday or Cyber Monday, which are all dedicated to shopping. #GivingTuesday was created by Henry Timms of the 92nd Street Y (watch an interview with him on the PBS Newshour here) and the United Nations Foundation as an international movement in response to consumerism and commercialism; it falls on the Tuesday after Thanksgiving in the United States.
+This year, it falls on December 3, 2019.

 You will receive donation requests by email year round, but #GivingTuesday is by far the biggest fundraiser online.